adlnet/xAPI-Spec/xAPI.md

 		<td>A map of other properties as needed (see: <a href="#miscext">Extensions</a>)</td>
 	</tr>
 </table>
-There may be corrections to that activity's definition.
-Spelling fixes would be appropriate, for example, but changing correct responses would not.
-An LRS SHOULD update its internal representation of an activity's definition upon receiving a statement with a different definition of the activity from the one stored, but only if it considers the Learning Activity Provider to have the authority to do so.
-An LRS might, for example, only allow modifications of activity definitions from domains matching the domain of the activity id.
+An LRS should update its internal representation of an activity's definition upon receiving a statement with a different definition of the activity from the one stored, but only if it considers the Learning Activity Provider to have the authority to do so.

 Activities may be defined in XML according to the schema http://www.adlnet.gov/xapi.
 LRS's MAY attempt to look up an XML document at the URL given by the activity URI,